Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere of the game is highly praised for its effective use of music and sound effects, which successfully create suspense and intrigue throughout the experience, despite some narrative shortcomings in the latter part of the story.
+The atmosphere is highly praised for its effective use of music and sound effects, successfully creating suspense and intrigue throughout the game.

 • “Great use of music, sound effects, and atmosphere.”